yeti/yeti-fab/README.md

 You will need the following configured before using yeti-fab:

-* Mac OS X
+* Mac OS X (Linux or UNIX is currently in testing)
-* XCode
+** XCode
-* XCode Developer Tools
+** XCode Developer Tools
 * python (should be installed with pip)
+* git
 * [fabric](http://docs.fabfile.org/en/1.6/)
 * virtualenv
-* MySQL
+* MySQL or Postgresql
-* git

 Setup
 ------

-* Install [Homebrew pacakage manager](https://python-guide.readthedocs.org/en/latest/starting/install/osx/) for Mac OS X. Homebrew will help to install python.
+* Install [Homebrew pacakage manager](https://python-guide.readthedocs.org/en/latest/starting/install/osx/) for Mac OS X.
+  Homebrew will help to install python.
 Run: `ruby -e "$(curl -fsSkL raw.github.com/mxcl/homebrew/go)"`

 * Python should be installed on your computer using Homebrew.